yukikongju/medbot/README.md

 - do_sample: Not used
     * was returning nimporte quoi, so we did not used this param

+## Performance

+- response is correct, except for "ingestion" because not specific enough

 ## Improvements we would have done if we had more time

+- add more subsections which you can find in `misc/notes.md`